 (b) Harassment by Customers or Clients

 Employers are not supposed to tolerate repeated sexual harassment of their employees by customers or clients.
 Once you have informed your employer of the sexual harassment, they are required to take corrective measures to protect you from being harassed again by that customer or client.
 Your employer could ban the customer, assign someone else to the client’s account, send another person (such as HR) to any meeting between you and the client, or threaten to end the business relationship with the client if the harassment does not cease.

-Our Sexual Harassment Lawyers
+Meet More of Our Sexual Harassment Team

 Gibbs Law Group is a California-based law firm committed to protecting the rights of clients nationwide who have been harmed by corporate misconduct.
 We represent individuals, whistleblowers, employees, and small businesses across the U.S. against the world’s largest corporations.
 Our award-winning lawyers have achieved landmark recoveries and over a billion dollars for our clients in high-stakes class action and individual cases involving consumer protection, data breach, digital privacy, and federal and California employment lawsuits.
 Our attorneys have received numerous honors for their work, including “Top Plaintiff Lawyers in California,” “Top Class Action Attorneys Under 40,” “Consumer Protection MVP,” “Best Lawyers in America,” and “Top Cybersecurity/ Privacy Attorneys Under 40.”

 No one should have to face sexual harassment alone.
 Contact us today for a free consultation.